calshius/monorepo-of-madness/2025-09-22-rag_word_puzzle/rag_magic/README.md

 # RAG Magic 🧙‍♂️

-A powerful CLI tool for Retrieval-Augmented Generation (RAG) operations using PostgreSQL with pgvector and OpenAI embeddings.
+A powerful CLI tool for Retrieval-Augmented Generation (RAG) operations using PostgreSQL with pgvector and Gemini embeddings.

 ## Features